DukeStatSci/datafest/content/faq.md

 #### How large are the teams?

 Teams can be made up of 2-5 students.

 #### Do I have to compete in a team?

-Yes, but if you don't have a team in mind, leave us your info and we'll match you with others in the same boat.
+Yes, but if you don't have a team in mind, sign up under *Option 3: Looking for Teammates*, and we'll match you with others looking for teammates.

 #### What do I need to compete?</h4>